-Fig. 2.
-XML schema for the MXML format used by ProM.

-Mining plug-ins which implement some mining algorithm, e.g., mining algorithms that construct a Petri net based on some event log.

-Export plug-ins which implement some "save as" functionality for some objects (such as graphs).
-For example, there are plug-ins to save EPCs, Petri nets, spreadsheets, etc.

-Import plug-ins which implement an "open" functionality for exported objects, e.g., load instance-EPCs from ARIS PPM.

-Analysis plug-ins which typically implement some property analysis on some mining result.
-For example, for Petri nets there is a plug-in which constructs place invariants, transition invariants, and a coverability graph.

-Conversion plug-ins which implement conversions between different data formats, e.g., from EPCs to Petri nets.
+- Mining plug-ins which implement some mining algorithm, e.g., mining algorithms that construct a Petri net based on some event log. - Export plug-ins which implement some "save as" functionality for some objects (such as graphs).
+For example, there are plug-ins to save EPCs, Petri nets, spreadsheets, etc. - Import plug-ins which implement an "open" functionality for exported objects, e.g., load instance-EPCs from ARIS PPM. - Analysis plug-ins which typically implement some property analysis on some mining result.
+For example, for Petri nets there is a plug-in which constructs place invariants, transition invariants, and a coverability graph. - Conversion plug-ins which implement conversions between different data formats, e.g., from EPCs to Petri nets.

-Fig. 3.
-Using the α mining plug-in in ProM we can discover the underlying process model.

-For the process perspective, four mining plug-ins are available including the α plug-in [8], a genetic miner, and a multi-phase miner.
+For the process perspective, four mining plug-ins are available including the α plug-in [9], a genetic miner, and a multi-phase miner.
 The goal of these plugins is to extract a process model from a given event log without using any additional knowledge of the process.
-For example, based on the log mentioned in Section 2 (i.e., the log holding information on 48 papers and 354 events), the α plug-in discovers the process model shown in Figure 3.
-Note that this model is identical to the one shown in Figure 1.
+For example, based on the log mentioned in Section 2 (i.e., the log holding information on 48 papers and 354 events), the α plug-in discovers the process model shown in Figure 4.
+Note that this model is identical to the one shown in Figure 2.
 Of course the layout is different since it is automatically generated.
-For the organizational/social perspective, one mining plug-in named MinSoN is available [5].
-If we apply this plug-in to the same log, ProM constructs the social network shown in Figure 4.
+For the organizational/social perspective, one mining plug-in named MinSoN is available [6].
+If we apply this plug-in to the same log, ProM constructs the social network shown in Figure 5.
 A social network shows all actors in the organization and their relationships.
 Based on an analysis of the log (e.g., transfer of work or similarity of work profiles), the relationships and their relative strength are derived.
-Figure 4 shows how these can be analyzed, e.g., using a tool like NetMiner.
+Figure 5 shows how these can be analyzed, e.g., using a tool like NetMiner.
 The screenshot on the left shows that John and Mike are the two central players in the reviewing process.
 This is no surprise since John is the editorial assistant (responsible for the contacts with reviewers and authors) and Mike is the editor of the journal.
-The screenshot on the right-hand-side of Figure 4 illustrates how NetMiner can discover "cliques" in a social network.
+The screenshot on the righthand-side of Figure 5 illustrates how NetMiner can discover "cliques" in a social network.